GB - Hero BOD

 Chairman of the Board

-Dr. Ghaffarian is the Chairman of the Board of Directors of Intuitive Machines.
-Throughout his 35-year career, Dr. Ghaffarian has created multiple successful companies and has extensive experience working at the intersection of government contracting and technological innovation.
+Dr. Ghaffarian, our co-founder, has served as the Chairman of our Board since February 2023.
+Throughout his 36-plus year career, Dr. Ghaffarian has created multiple successful companies and has extensive experience working at the intersection of government contracting and technological innovation.

 Dr. Ghaffarian started his entrepreneurial career in 1994 by founding Stinger Ghaffarian Technologies, Inc., a government services company focusing on IT, engineering, and science applications.
-Dr. Ghaffarian has also held numerous technical and management positions at Lockheed Martin, Ford Aerospace, and Loral.
-Dr. Ghaffarian has obtained two Bachelor of Science degrees, including a B.S. in Computer Science in Engineering and a B.S. in Electronic Engineering, an M.S. in Science in Information Management, a Ph.D. in Management Information Systems, and a Ph.D. in Technology.
+Dr. Ghaffarian has also held numerous technical and management positions at Lockheed Martin, Ford Aerospace and Loral.
+Dr. Ghaffarian has obtained two Bachelor of Science degrees, including a B.S. in Computer Science in Engineering and a B.S. in Electronics Engineering, an M.S. in Science in Information Management, a Ph.D. in Management Information System and a Ph.D. in Technology.

 Chairman of the Board